OctopusDeploy/docs/docs/shared-content/administration/high-availability-shared-storage-overview.include.md

 - [Artifacts](docs/projects/deployment-process/artifacts.md) collected during a deployment.
 Teams using Octopus sometimes use this feature to collect large log files and other files from machines during a deployment.
 - Task logs are text files that store all of the log output from deployments and other tasks.

 As with the database, you'll tell the Octopus Servers where to store them as a file path within your operating system.
-Octopus doesn't care what technology you use to present the shared storage; it could be a mapped network drive or a UNC path to a file share.
-Each of these three types of data can be stored in a different place.
+The shared storage needs to be accessible by all Octopus nodes.
+Each of these three types of data can be stored in a different location.

 Whichever way you provide the shared storage, there are a few considerations to keep in mind: